Scripting Manifestation: How to Write Your Desired Reality

 1. The “Ideal Day” Script Write out a perfect day in your ideal life from the moment you wake up to the moment you go to sleep.
 Walk through your morning routine, your work, your relationships, and your environment.

 2. The “Letter from the Future” Write a letter from your future self (6 months, 1 year, or 5 years from now) checking in on your current self.
-Have your future self describe how amazing life is and assure your current self that all the hard work paid off.
+Have your future self describe what changed, what became easier, and what current-you can stop carrying alone.

 3. The “Congratulations” Scene Script out a highly specific scene where someone is congratulating you on achieving your dream.
 Write the exact dialogue.
 What are they saying?
 How are you responding?
 What are you wearing in that moment?